lacrivella/typescript-react/README.md

-An app that explores the concept of react with typescript.
-Using a REST API from [JSONPlaceholder](https://jsonplaceholder.typicode.com) and axios, a user is able to fetch a list of lorem ipsum to-dos.
+An app that explores the concept of react/redux with typescript.
+Using a REST API from [JSONPlaceholder](https://jsonplaceholder.typicode.com) and [axios](https://github.com/axios/axios) to handle requests, a user is able to fetch a list of lorem ipsum to-dos.
 The list is generated using react components.
-Able to delete to-dos by clicking on them.
+A user is able to delete to-dos by clicking on them.

 ---
 ![dark blue background with a bright blue button with the word Fetch written in cursive.
 Text below says "To-Do List" with a list of lorem ipsum-esque bullet points](demo-image.png)
+---

+---

+## Tech Stack:

+- TypeScript
+- React
+- Redux (redux-thunk)
+- HTML
+- CSS
+- axios
+- RESTful API (JSONPlaceholder)

 ---

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).